vakila/automerge.github.io/docs/cookbook/conflicts.md

 The next time you assign to a conflicting property, the conflict is automatically considered to be resolved, and the conflict disappears from the object returned by `Automerge.getConflicts()`.

+Automerge uses a combination of LWW (last writer wins) and multi-value register.
+By default, if you read from `doc.foo` you will get the LWW semantics, but you can also see the conflicts by calling `Automerge.getConflicts(doc, 'foo')` which has multi-value semantics.

+Every operation has a unique operation ID that is the combination of a counter and the actorId that generated it.
+Conflicts are ordered based on the counter first (using the actorId only to break ties when operations have the same counter value).